openpracticelibrary/openpracticelibrary/content/_index.md

 Here, we look to provide information on the [Practices and Techniques](/practices) that are used during our engagements.

-If you wish to understand how we employ those Practices within the overall consulting engagements we describe as '[Journeys](/journeys/)', please visit the [Terms Defined Page](/terms-defined/) for the concept terms and visit our [Way of Working](/way-of-working/) summary.
+If you wish to understand how we employ those Practices within the overall consulting engagements we describe as '[Journeys](/journeys/)', please visit our [Way of Working](/way-of-working/) summary.
+We also have a list of all of our [concept definitions](/terms-defined/).